-At least six killed in latest Israeli attack on southern Lebanon
+At least nine killed in Israeli attack on southern Lebanon

 The Take: War at the doorstep – Everyday life in southern Lebanon

-Lebanese media have reported a higher death toll of eight people killed in the attack, but that figure could not be independently verified.
+Israel’s military claimed on its Telegram channel that the air force had struck a weapons storage facility of the Lebanese armed group Hezbollah overnight “in the area of Nabatieh”, located about 12km (seven miles) from the nearest point to the Israeli border.

-Israel’s military, which posts regular updates on its air force and artillery strikes on Lebanon, has yet to comment on the attack.
-Earlier, the military posted on social media that its fighter jets had attacked “military buildings” in the villages of Maroun al-Ras and Aita al-Shaab, which are located more than 50km (31 miles) south of Nabatieh city.
+Earlier, the military posted on social media that its fighter jets attacked “military buildings” in the villages of Maroun al-Ras and Aita al-Shaab, more than 50km (31 miles) south of Nabatieh city.

-The attacks come as the Lebanese armed group Hezbollah has traded near-daily fire with Israeli forces in support of its ally Hamas since the Palestinian group’s October 7 attack on southern Israel and Israel’s subsequent war on Gaza.
+The attacks come as Hezbollah has traded near-daily fire with Israeli forces in support of its ally Hamas and in solidarity with the Palestinian people since the October 7 attack on southern Israel and Israel’s subsequent war on Gaza.

-Cross-border clashes since October have seen Israeli forces kill about 570 people in Lebanon, most reported to be Hezbollah members but also at least 118 civilians, according to a tally of casualties by the AFP news agency.
-Israel has attacked Lebanon more than 6,500 times during the same period, according to the news agency.

-On the Israeli side, 22 soldiers and 26 civilians have been killed, according to army figures.
+According to the Armed Conflict Location and Event Data Project, Israel, Hezbollah and other armed groups in Lebanon exchanged at least 8,533 attacks across the border from October 7 to July 31.

+Israel conducted about 82 percent of these attacks, totalling 7,033 incidents, killing at least 601 people in Lebanon.

+Hezbollah and other armed groups were responsible for 1,500 attacks that killed at least 23 Israelis.

-Tensions have soared after a deadly rocket attack in July killed at least 12 people – many of them children, in a Druze village in the Israeli-occupied Golan Heights, which Israel blamed on Hezbollah – as well as Israel’s killing of Fuad Shukr, a top Hezbollah commander, in a missile attack in the suburbs of Beirut.
+Tensions have soared after a deadly rocket attack in July killed at least 12 people – many of them children, in a Druze village in the Israeli-occupied Golan Heights, which Israel blamed on Hezbollah.
+Hezbollah denied it was responsible for the attack.

+Israel then killed Fuad Shukr, a top Hezbollah commander, in a missile attack in the suburbs of Beirut.

-Hezbollah has promised to retaliate as has Iran for the killing in Tehran of Hamas’s political chief Ismail Haniyeh.
+Hezbollah has promised to retaliate, as has Iran, for the killing in Tehran of Hamas’s political chief Ismail Haniyeh.

-The assassinations by Israel and threats of retaliation have sparked fears of a major regional escalation.
+The assassinations by Israel and threats of retaliation have prompted fears of a major regional escalation.

-Since Israel and Hezbollah last went to war in 2006, the pro-Iran armed group has increased its military strength, according to analysts.
+Since Israel and Hezbollah last went to war in 2006, the Iran-aligned armed group has increased its military strength, according to analysts.

 On Friday, Hezbollah released a video appearing to show its fighters transporting large missiles through tunnels at an underground facility in what appeared to be Lebanon.